Our verdict

 The upper echelon of uppers

-Reviewers had nothing but praise for the Altra VIA Olympus’ upper.
-They found it super plush (too plush for some), nicely padded, and well-ventilated — especially around the toe where the mesh is thinner.
+We've got nothing but praise for the Altra VIA Olympus’ upper.
+We find it super plush, nicely padded, and well-ventilated — especially around the toe where the mesh is thinner.

-Assessing breathability with the help of a smoke-pumping machine, we rated the shoe's breathability as 4 out of 5, where 5 is the most breathable.
+Assessing in-shoe ventilation with the help of a smoke-pumping machine, we rated the shoe's breathability pretty high!
+On a 1-5 scale where 5 is the most breathable, we give it a solid 4.

 Altra VIA Olympus (left), Adidas Runfalcon (right)